 The image base address may be relocated using address space layout randomization (ASLR).
 This feature was introduced with MS Windows Vista for i386 PE targets.
+This option also implies '--enable-reloc-section'.

 --forceinteg

 Code integrity checks are enforced.

 --nxcompat

 The image is compatible with the Data Execution Prevention.
 This feature was introduced with MS Windows XP SP2 for i386 PE targets.